csfeeser/Python/challenges/API CHALLENGE- ISS.md

 #### Part 4: MEGA BONUS
 - You've got the location... but that's not very human readable, is it?
 What CITY and COUNTRY is the ISS currently flying across?
 Take a look at the 3rd party library **reverse_geocoder**- there is [copy/pasteable code you can use here!](https://github.com/csfeeser/Python/blob/master/enrichment/geocoder.md)

+> You could also ask VIRGIL: `For a python script for my class warmup, can you explain how to use the reverse geocoder library?`

     ```
     CURRENT LOCATION OF THE ISS: